petro-kushchak/homebridge-homepod-radio/README.md

 3. ~~Multiple radios support~~
 4. ~~Plugin Config Schema support (nice config form with Homebridge UI)~~
 5. ~~Max streaming retries is set to 5 (so it gives up in case if radio or HomePod stopped working)~~
 6. ~~Streaming buffer size set to 15Mb for slow streams/devices)~~
 7. ~~Resume playback on Homebridge reboot~~
+8. ~~Play audio file on homepod~~
+9. Loop audio file playback
+10. Play audio file on home using url
-8. Set radio (track) name to homepod
+11. Set radio (track) name to homepod
-9. Radio streaming to multiple homepods
+12. Radio streaming to multiple homepods
-10. Siri shortcuts (text to speech, etc)
+13. Siri shortcuts (text to speech, etc)